mikkelsvartveit/thesis/preproject/content/05-results.md

 Clemens [@Clemens2015], Ma et al. [@Ma2019], ISAdetect [@Kairajarvi2020], Beckman & Haile [@Beckman2020], and Sahabundu et al. [@Sahabandu2023] all employ and evaluate many different machine learning architectures for classification of ISA's.
 These ML models are to our knowledge considered well tested and with built in support and packages in popular used ML frameworks.
 The research included in the review spend little to no time arguing for the choice of methods.
 The most notable classifier is Support Vector Machines (SVM) which was tested in 5/6 of the included papers, and overall performed best or tied best compared to other architectures.
 In Clemens paper, SVM achieved 98.35% accuracy, closely followed by Decision Tree and Logistic Regression.
 Although all trained models performed well, the author notes that linear classifiers like SVM stood out in their testing.
 ISADetect obtains similar results for each classifier compared to Clemens, where SVM performed the best on their own dataset.
 In this case, Random Tree is slightly more accurate on Clemens dataset with their expanded feature set [@Kairajarvi2020].
 Ma et al. argues SVM performs well due to the models ability to seperate complex non-linear boundaries in an effiecient way, while still being less prone to overfitting [@Ma2019].
 Sahabundu et al. takes note of SVM and Logistic Regression performance, where SVM is able to achieve a high accuracy with a lot less training data compared to other models [@Sahabandu2023].
 SVM's ability to reach high accuracy with little training data is also noted by Clemens and ISAdetect [@Clemens2015] [@Kairajarvi2020].
 The authors of ELISA chose to only perform architecture detection using Logistic Regression, but does not go into detail of why this was chosen [@Nicolao2018].

 Even though SVM, Logistic Regression and Tree based models performes the best, the authors of the papers do not focus much on details surrounding chosen architectures.
 Overall results for all classifiers are similiar and all around great across all papers.
-It is clear that the main focus is feature engineering, where SVM happens to be most proficcient in capturing ISA information from the commonly used byte-level N-gram like features.
+It is clear that the main focus is feature engineering, where SVM happens to be most proficcient in capturing ISA information from the previously presented byte-level N-gram like features.

 <!--
 | ML_model                          | paper count | result clemens dataset | which papers |